 Builders on New Construction: If this is a newly constructed home or commercial building it should be complete, clean, all systems fully functional, all utilities on and a certificate of occupancy issued.
 The goal of complete is that there should be no reason for anyone to return to do anything for any reason.
-If I arrive and find the construction incomplete I reserve the right to use my best judgment and attempt to follow the desires of the buyer to determine if the inspection should be conducted or rescheduled.
+If we arrive and find the construction incomplete we reserve the right to use our best judgment and attempt to follow the desires of the buyer to determine if the inspection should be conducted or rescheduled.
 If you will not be ready, it is in your best interest, and the interest of your buyer, to reschedule the inspection 48 hours prior to the date booked.

 Sellers Participation in an Inspection: This inspection is a requirement of your contract for purchase and will provide valuable information for you, the buyer and real estate agents.
 Please be aware that the buyer(s) or their agent have the right to insist that you not be present.
 Your agent may even recommend that you not be present.
 Please allow for their wishes even though the inspector may have no problem with your participation.
-If you are not present I don't recommend that you return until everyone has left!
+If you are not present we don't recommend that you return until everyone has left!

 Note About Access: The inspector will not inspect any area which you specifically ask not be inspected.
 Be aware that this could be considered a breach of your contract with the buyer.
 Every effort will be made not to disturb your personal belongings and furniture during the inspection.

 Items you should specifically check out and address:

 - Verify that the water supply is ON at the kitchen or bathroom tap by running water for one minute.
 The flow should be strong and steady.
 Also, verify that hot water is available.

 - Verify that electric power is ON and all circuit breakers are switched to the ON position (HINT: Turn on one of the electric range's cook top elements to HIGH.
 If the house is fully powered, the element will get hot quickly).